 Industry: Manufacturing & Distribution

-Crown Tonka manufactures walk-in freezers and coolers and distributes specialty refrigeration equipment and replacement parts.
+Everidge manufactures indoor and outdoor cold-storage and distributes specialty refrigeration equipment and replacement parts.
 Crown Tonka has seven locations, including four manufacturing sites throughout the United States.
 Their products are distributed globally.

 Microsoft Dynamics AX provided extensive management of inventory data, warehouse management and financial processes that was needed.
 Dynamics AX functionality supports multiple levels of inventory tracking and was designed for multi-site manufacturers where materials are shared across multiple facilities.